Today is #WorldMentalHealthDay and, by now, you’ve probably seen that hashtag floating around the interwebs. At least, we hope you have.

 In 2014, we shifted our focus to the corporate wellness industry.
 We knew that “wellness” had gotten a little stale and that corporate wellness programs lacking engagement, clearly, weren’t helping the employees they were designed to keep healthy.
 So, we decided to change that.

-Last May, we set out on our mission to #redefinewellness.
+In May 2017, we set out on our mission to #redefinewellness.
 Needless to say, mental wellness is a necessary component of overall wellness, so here are three easy ways to take care of your mental wellness on #WorldMentalHealthDay (and every day after).

 Sweat it out